 How Does the Detox Diet Work?

 Each of the steps describes how to complete a successful one-week detox diet, but you can modify them to your needs and lifestyle.
 I’ll provide my recommendations, but I know people like flexibility.
-The true key to success is eliminating the foods that cause problems for you, observing how your body responds, and then slowly reintroducing foods back to your diet.
+The true key to success is eliminating the foods that cause concerns for you, observing how your body responds, and then slowly reintroducing foods back to your diet.

 How Long Should You Detox For?